suns-son/AudioSet-MFCC-GMM-Sound-Recognition/README.md

 The `info.py` module categorizes and analyzes the downloaded sounds based on their labels.
 It displays the label IDs, their English and Turkish names, and the count of sounds for each label.
 A subset of 10 labels with 50 audio samples each was selected for training, ensuring a balanced and comprehensive test dataset.

+Note: While `balanced_train_segments.csv` and `ontology.json` are used in the code, you do not need to use the versions included in this repository.
+They will be automatically downloaded during the dataset preparation process.

 ## Model Training

 The `test.py` module handles the training of a CNN model using the prepared dataset.
 Key steps include: